 President Donald Trump signed a law that dramatically overhauled the U.S. tax code in December 2017.
 The law created new income tax brackets and resulted in changes to what many Americans pay in taxes.
 Most changes went into effect on Jan.
 1, 2018 and so they didn’t affect your tax return until the 2018 tax year, which you filed in 2019.
 Let’s take a look at how the tax changes could have affected you.

 The Trump Tax Brackets

-The chart below shows the tax brackets from the new Republican tax plan.
-If you know your yearly income, you can figure out your tax bracket and see what your rate is for your 2018 taxes.
+Many workers noticed changes to their paychecks starting in 2018, when the new tax rates went into effect.
+The chart below shows the tax brackets from the Republican tax plan.
+If you know your yearly income, you can figure out your tax bracket and see what your rate is for your 2019 and 2020 taxes.

 For reference, this chart below shows the tax brackets for 2017.
 If you find your income in both charts, you can see how the new plan changed your tax rate.

 |TAX YEAR 2017 FEDERAL INCOME TAX BRACKETS|